Freezing beetroot - what you should pay attention to

 • Using tongs, immerse the beetroot leaves in the boiling water for about 1-2 minutes.
 Then transfer them to a bowl of ice water to stop the cooking process.

-• Once the beetroot leaves have cooled, remove them from the ice bath and shake off any excess water.
+• Once the beetroot leaves have cooled, remove them from the ice bath and shake off excess water.

 • Then, place the leaves on a clean kitchen or paper towel and gently pat them dry.